$29.99 to $61.95

 The DeSantis The Nemesis Holster is guaranteed not to move position in your pocket thanks to its stickiness.
 The inside is made from a slick pack cloth for a low friction draw while the core provides just the right amount of foam to break up the outline of the gun.
 This DeSantis Nemesis holster also allows for left or right-handed use.

 The ankle holster is also designed for smaller firearms and works perfectly as a backup gun option.
 These holsters typically have a wide neoprene or padded elastic strap with a holster pocket attached.
 It’s meant to be wrapped around your ankle with the firearm on the inside position of your support leg.

 The Gould & Goodrich Ankle Holster allows you to comfortably wear your holster for extended periods of time.
 This holster features a wide ankle band with sheepskin padding and adjustable straps.
 It also includes a reinforced thumb break, molded leather and will fit most compact pistols and revolvers.
 This is the best ankle holster for left or right-handed orientation as well.

 Here at Galls, we strive to make your shopping experience more convenient.
-We proudly carry over 280 different types of nylon synthetic and leather holsters from the industry’s most trusted brands.
-Choose from our selection of BlackHawk holsters, Safariland holsters, DeSantis holsters, Bianchi holsters and much more to receive our most competitive online prices.
+We proudly carry a massive selection of duty holsters and concealed carry holsters from the industry’s most trusted brands.
+These brands include BlackHawk, Safariland, DeSantis, Bianchi and much more.
+Shop now to receive our most competitive online prices.